belthor777/Machine-Learning/PH207x/excercises/Lesson10/Linear Regression.md

 * **Backward Selection**
 (i) Fit "all", (ii) Drop least signicant and then (iii) go back to (i)

-> So there are q variables, then we can do all two to the q.
+> So there are **q** variables, then we can do all two to the q.
 Turns out it's two to the q model fits.
 Now, apart from the fact that if you've got thousands of observations and q is sizable, it's going to take you the rest of your life to do all

+### Collinear Problem ###
+> So if you have a high correlation, you might run into interpretation problems and fitting problems.
+That's the collinear problem.
+> **collinear= Variables are perfectly correlated with each other.**